Eczbek/xieite/docs/types/Partial.md

 &nbsp;

 ## Description
-An intermediate state for a partial specialization.
+An structure for storing a partial specialization.

 &nbsp;